 With plans to expand to the European market.

 43% of Americans now use mobile banking, according to data from Statista.

-A good chunk of these folks use their traditional bank's mobile app.
+A fair number of consumers use their traditional bank's mobile app.

 (In fact, 29.1M people in the US alone use the Bank of America app for their mobile banking).

 This use case is essentially online banking on a smartphone.

 It's definitely a growing trend.
 But not an exponential one.